Jia-hao999/SMFNet/README.md

 ## To Train

 ### For training on RGB-D VSOD benchmarks
-1. Download the datasets (RDVS and DVisal) from [Baidu Driver](https://pan.baidu.com/s/1vYEDy4uPbbB20Cvik-oriQ) (PSW: d4ew) and save it at './dataset/'.
+1. Download the datasets (RDVS, DVisal and ViDSOD) from [Baidu Driver](https://pan.baidu.com/s/1vYEDy4uPbbB20Cvik-oriQ) (PSW: d4ew) and save it at './dataset/'.
 2. Download the pre_trained RGB, depth and flow stream models from [Baidu Driver](https://pan.baidu.com/s/1QIh1Fii5isWe0VOqcZxwCA) (PSW: lm6d) to './checkpoints/'.
 3. Run `python train.py` in terminal.